-Table 3.6: ANOVA Outputs on areas of competence developed through ICT Utilization research-related skills, ease professional networking, support their career development, improve their practical knowledge and expertise, and advance their pedagogical content knowledge.
-ICT integrated professional development would enhance the lecturers to stay update with developments, collaborate, and continuously upgrade their teaching and research approaches, which in the long run contribute to the overall quality of higher education.
+Therefore, the results showed that the lecturers at the selected public universities utilized ICT to develop a variety of critical skills and knowledge.
+Particularly, they utilized ICT to improve their research-related skills, ease professional networking, support their career development, improve their practical knowledge and expertise, and advance their pedagogical content knowledge.
+ICT-integrated professional development would enable lecturers to stay updated with developments, collaborate, and continuously upgrade their teaching and research approaches, which in the long run contribute to the overall quality of higher education.